CATIA-Systems/FMIKit-Simulink/docs/fmu_import.md

 By default the block has the output ports defined by the FMU.

 * to add a single variable as an output port double-click it in the left view
-* to add multiple variables as scalar output ports select the variables in the left view and click "+ Scalar"
+* to add multiple variables as scalar output ports select the variables in the left view and click **+ Scalar**
-* to add multiple variables as a vector output port select the variables in the left view and click "+ Vector"
+* to add multiple variables as a vector output port select the variables in the left view and click **+ Vector**
-* to remove output ports select the ports in the right view and click "-"
+* to remove output ports select the ports in the right view and click **-**
 * to move an item in the right view select it and use the up and down buttons
 * to restore the default output ports click the reset button